Read your latest personalised notifications

-Britt is a nurse and PhD student employed in a joint collaboration between the Department of Cardiothoracic and Vascular Surgery and Department of Cardiology at Odense University Hospital, Denmark.
-Her PhD is titled; “Optimising the clinical pathway after open heart valve surgery - readmissions, patient-reported outcomes and health economic” and consists of data from both the DenHeart study and the INVOLVE study.
-Alongside her PhD studies, Britt is also part of a multidisciplinary research team within other research areas (including ischemia, cardiac arrest and research within patient involvement), and she supports development and education within nursing more broadly.
+Britt is a nurse and PhD student employed in a joint collaboration between the Department of Cardiothoracic and Vascular Surgery and the Department of Cardiology at Odense University Hospital in Denmark.
+Her PhD thesis is titled, ‘Optimising the Clinical Pathway after Open Heart Valve Surgery – Readmissions, Patient-Reported Outcomes and Health Economic’.
+It consists of data from both the DenHeart Study and the INVOLVE Study.
+Britt is also part of a multidisciplinary team within other research areas, including ischemia, cardiac arrest and patient involvement.
+She supports broad development and education within nursing.

 Areas of interest: heart valve diseases (open heart valve surgery and TAVI), patient involvement, interventional trials, patient-reported outcomes, ischemia, cardiac surgery and cardiac arrest.